begumsen/FaceAnswerBgm/README.md

 # FaceAnwer

-Welcome to the setup guide for the FaceAnswer which is a quiz app implemented using Google MLKit.
+This open-source iOS quiz app offers a unique twist on answer selection using facial tilts.
+Built with Swift and following the MVP (Model-View-Presenter) pattern, it utilizes Google's ML Kit for Face Detection for interactive face tilt-based answers and CoreData for efficient local data storage.
 Follow these steps to seamlessly integrate the feature into your Swift project, designed with SwiftUIKit and Storyboard for the user interface.

 **IMPORTANT**: To achieve accurate results, it's essential to have direct and consistent light on the face.